June 21, 2012

 Investigators say that they will continue to examine what other contributing factors may have played a part in the accident.

-The Appleton Personal Injury Lawyers with Sigman, Janssen, Stack, Sewall & Pitz say that a vital part of safe driving is knowing where you are going and what the road conditions will be like.
+At Sigman, Janssen, Sewall, Pitz & Burkham, an auto accident lawyer in Appleton believes that a vital part of safe driving is knowing where you are going and what the road conditions will be like.
 Checking with your local weather network before traveling is the best way to ensure roads will allow safe passage.